Mackey 2-functors and Mackey 2-motives: Examples from additive derivators

 \begin{Rem} As already mentioned, there exists an abundance of examples of model categories, besides the above three staples.
 They all give rise to Mackey 2-functors by \Cref{Thm:ambidex-der}.
 We shall refrain from making the detailed list of obvious variations on this theme.
 The eager reader may want to consult, for instance, the families of stable model categories listed in \cite[Examples~2.3.(i)-(vii)]{SchwedeShipley03}.
 Among them, we highlight the category of modules over a symmetric ring spectrum, which alone is already a huge source of examples.
 Motivic theory in algebraic geometry (not to be confused with our Mackey 2-motives) is also a major purveyor of model categories, that can be fed into our machine.
 Schwede-Shipley provide a second list of examples in~\cite[Examples~2.4.(i)-(vi)]{SchwedeShipley03}, of more algebraic nature, in the sense that the underlying category of the model structure is abelian.
 Furthermore, numerous examples of exact but not necessarily stable models can be found in~\cite{Stovicek13}, such as those built out of categories of quasi-coherent modules on schemes or diagrams of rings. \end{Rem}

 Finally, let us mention a basic non-example. \begin{Exa} The category $\Set$ of sets gives rise to the representable derivator $J\mapsto \Set^J$, whose restriction $\MM\colon G\mapsto \Set^G$ to finite groupoids does not define a Mackey 2-functor for the trivial reason that $\Set^G$ is not additive.
 We may be tempted to drop the additivity requirement in order to save this example (which can be made pointed too) but there is a less trivial failure showing that this will not work: The left and right adjoints to a restriction functor $i^*$ are (almost) never isomorphic, even when working with pointed sets instead.
-This follows \eg from elementary size considerations on finite sets: Already for a subgroup~$H\le G$ and an $H$-set~$X$, the natural map of $G$-sets $G\times_H X\too \Map_H(G,X)$ is not a bijection in general. \end{Exa}
+This follows \eg from elementary size considerations on finite sets: Already for a subgroup~$H\le G$ and an $H$-set~$X$, the natural map of $G$-sets $G\times_H X\too \Map_H(G,X)$ is not a bijection in general.
+The left adjoint $i_!=G\times_H-$ is often referred to as \emph{ordinary} or \emph{additive} induction, the right one $i_*=\Map_H(G,-)$ as \emph{tensor} or \emph{multiplicative} induction. \end{Exa}

 \bigbreak